Secured-Pi/Secured-Pi/README.md

 Then, in the settings.py file, change the FLASK_SERVER to the appropriate ip address, and then migrate and runserver.
 When doing this locally, I run the Flask and Django servers on the same machine, and just set the ip to be the network's IP address for the machine running them.
+If you do not know it, you can run ifconfig to find it.
 ```
 ./manage.py migrate
 ./manage.py runserver 192.168.1.109:8000